-Protein illustrates muscle damageNovember 11th, 2013 in Medical research /
+Protein illustrates muscle damageNovember 11, 2013 in Medicine & Health / Medical research

 Researchers at McMaster University have discovered a protein that is only detectable after muscle damage, and it may serve as a way to measure injury.